bankforall/web/README.md

-# Bank For All - Peer Share and Microfinance Platform for The Poor People
+# Bank For All - Peer Share and Microfinance Platform for All

-This is an open-source project aimed at creating a peer sharing and microfinance platform for poor people.
-The platform will enable low-income individuals to access loans, as well as share resources and knowledge with each other, thereby creating a sustainable community.
+This is an open-source project aimed at creating a peer sharing and microfinance platform for people who unemployed or low-income individuals or groups who otherwise would have no other access to financial services.

+The platform will enable them to access loans, as well as share resources and knowledge with each other, thereby creating a sustainable community.

 ## Features (Peer Share UI)